What Are the Benefits of Reading Books with My Baby?

 Sing songs

-Singing and music is a fantastic way to encourage language whilst your are looking through a book.
+Singing and music is a fantastic way to encourage language together whilst exploring a book.
 Think about the story and characters for song ideas.
 We have a Music Theme Sensory Surprise Box available to purchase.
 See our blog- The benefits of singing with babies for more information on singing with your baby.

 Family time